k9w/my-age-on-mars/README.md

 * _Install webpack and other packages listed above and in package.json by typing 'npm install' just one time._

+* The decision to install specific, OLD, versions of these packages was dictated by the curriculum assignment.

 * By default, the packages are installed locally to the project folder.
 That way, if you decide to not continue with the project, you can cleanly remove it and all its dependencies by just deleting the project folder.

 * _Build and bundle the project from the src/ folder into the dist/ folder with 'npm run build' to just build it or 'npm run start' to